HumanSignal/label-studio/docs/source/guide/install_enterprise.md

 ---
-title: Install Label Studio Enterprise on-premises using Docker
+title: ✴️ Install Label Studio Enterprise on-premises using Docker
 type: guide
 order: 201
 meta_title: Install and Upgrade Enterprise
 meta_description: Label Studio Documentation for installing and upgrading Label Studio Enterprise with Docker or on AWS to use for your machine learning and data science projects.
 ---

+> Beta documentation: Label Studio Enterprise v2.0.0 is currently in Beta.
+As a result, this documentation might not reflect the current functionality of the product.

 You can install Label Studio Enterprise on-premises if you need to meet strong privacy regulations, legal requirements, or want to manage a custom installation on your own infrastructure using Docker or public cloud.
 To deploy Label Studio Enterprise on Amazon AWS in a Virtual Private Cloud (VPC), see [Install Label Studio Enterprise on AWS Private Cloud](install_enterprise_vpc.html).